1756 - Indian raids on the Western Borders

-In Pennsylvania the quarrel between the governor and the assembly combined to the pacifism of the Quakers made vigorous defence almost impossible.
+In Pennsylvania the quarrel between the governor and the assembly combined with the pacifism of the Quakers made vigorous defence of the frontier almost impossible.

 In April, a Virginian fort was attacked by a war-party under an officer named Douville.
 This officer was killed and his followers were put to flight.

-In August, a large body of French and Indians attacked a small stockade called Fort Granville, on the Juniata while most of its garrison were absent protecting the farmers at their harvest.
+In August, a large body of French and Indians attacked a small stockade called Fort Granville, on the Juniata River while most of its garrison was absent protecting the farmers at their harvest.
 They took the fort, set it on fire and killed all but one of the defenders.

-On August 31, the Governor of Pennsylvania sent Colonel John Armstrong, a settler of Cumberland, with 300 men to attack the Delaware town of Kittanning on the Alleghany, between the two French posts of Venango (near present-day Franklin) and Duquesne (present-day Pittsburgh).
+On August 31, the Governor of Pennsylvania sent Colonel John Armstrong, a settler of Cumberland, with 300 men to attack the Delaware town of Kittanning on the Allegheny River, between the two French posts of Venango (near present-day Franklin, PA) and Duquesne (present-day Pittsburgh).
 This town was used by Chief Jacobs as a staging point for the raids launched against the British establishments in the Juniata Valley.
 It was full of stores and ammunition supplied by the French.
 Armstrong set out from Fort Shirley.